kdm9/blindschleiche/README.md

 ```
 USAGE: blsl <subtool> [options...]

 Where <subtool> is one of:

   telogrep:             Search contigs for known telomere repeats
   n50:                  Calculate N50 and total length of a set of contigs
   falen:                Tabulate the lengths of sequences in a FASTA file
   mask2bed:             The inverse of bedtools maskfasta: softmasked fasta -> unmasked fasta + mask.bed
+  pansn-rename:         Add, remove, or modify PanSN-style prefixes to contig/chromosome names in references
   genigvjs:             Generate a simple IGV.js visualisation of some bioinf files.
-  liftoff-gff3:         Obtain an actually-useful GFF3 from Liftoff by fixing basic GFF3 format errors
-  pansn-rename:         Add, remove, or modify PanSN-style prefixes to contig/chromosome names in references
   ildemux:              Demultiplex modern illumina reads from read headers.
   ilsample:             Sample a fraction of read pairs from an interleaved fastq file
   regionbed:            Make a bed/region file of genome windows